Shoresh613/rocm-strix-halo/README.md

 * Kernel 6.14 OEM
 * ROCm v.7.1

-Assuming you have the correct version of Ubuntu installed.
+This guide assumes you have the correct version of Ubuntu installed.

 ## Install the kernel

-You need an uptodate kernel that's known to work.
+You need an up-to-date kernel that is known to work with ROCm.
 At the time of writing this is the one officially supported by AMD:

 ```bash
 sudo apt update && sudo apt-get install linux-oem-24.04c